-Kali has been a controversial word for many years. i have heard this controversy that the word never existed since I think 1990 or so.
-It was found in Yambao’s book back in 1957, and thats as far as it has been traced.
-I was told by a historian in the Philippines, Felipe P. Jocano Jr. that language changes over time which is why it is missing from the mainstream language today, especially during an occupation…well we know about the occupation of the Philippines for 337 years.
+Kali has been a controversial word for many years. i have heard this controversy that the word never existed since I think 1990 or so…maybe longer.
+It was found in Yambao’s book back in 1957, and thats as far as it has been traced by people I know.
+I was told by a historian in the Philippines, Felipe P. Jocano Jr. that language changes over time which is why it is missing from the mainstream language today, especially during an occupation…well we know about the Spanish occupation of the Philippines for 337 years.
 Now we hear the words, Eskrima and Arnis mostly.

 Tuhon Guro Dan Inosanto has said it has been a term in the Louisiana area.
 That can be due to the fact that was one of the first places in the US where Filipinos landed in the US when they worked on Spanish ships.
 The Spanish owned many southern states starting back in the 1500’s The old term stayed while the new ones were appearing in the Philippines.
 And yes, that is my own conjecture.
 Tuhon Leo Gaje put it as prefix words of Kamut, and Lihok put together…translated as “hand” and “motion” put together.
 Now thats possible Dan Inosanto also has mentioned this possibility also. i think no one knows…its a lost word.